-To read the current set point: press and hold the \wedge button.
-To read the chassis environment temperature: press and hold the \vee button.
+To read the current set point: press and hold the \land button.
+To read the chassis environment temperature: press and hold the \lor button.

-- 2. Use the ∧ and ∨ buttons to reach the desired temperature set point.
+- 1. To set the desired temperature, simultaneously press the ∧ and ∨ buttons, then release them.
+The PNL light will start flashing, indicating the controller is in the temperature set mode. - Use the A and buttons to reach the desired temperature set point.
 NOTE: Maximum temperature set point is 110°C; minimum is 30°C. - 3.
-To enter or register the desired temperature set point, simultaneously press the ∧ and ∨ buttons, then release them.
+To enter or register the desired temperature set point, simultaneously press the \land and \lor buttons, then release them.
 The PNL light will stop flashing.
 If the set point is not entered, after two minutes the controller will ignore the temperature in Step 2 and revert to its previous status.

 To prevent the set point from being accidentally changed, the front panel controls can be disabled with a serial command.
-(Refer to the section entitled "Serial Port Communications" on page 20.)
+Refer to the section titled "Serial Port Communications" on page 20.

-Setting the Oven Temperature Limit
+Setting the Chamber Temperature Limit Switch